kevL/yata/ReadMe.txt

              digits are typed in the goto-box.
-If false [Enter] needs to be pressed to select a row after digits are typed casesort=    "true" (without quotes) for case-sensitive sorting
+If false [Enter] needs to be pressed to select a row after digits are typed casesort=    "true" (without quotes) for case-sensitive sorting alignoutput= "true" (without quotes) to align the cols of 2da files with spaces;
+             "tabs" (without quotes) to align cols with tabs.
+Note that using tab-characters in 2da files is not officially supported and could break in other applications

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).